buddhist-uni/buddhist-uni.github.io/_content/monographs/kamma-and-its-fruit_nyanaponika.md

 5. Kamma and Freedom — Francis Story
 6. Collective Karma — Francis Story
 7. Reflection on Kamma and its Fruit — Nyanaponika Thera
-8. Karma: The Ripening Fruit — Bhikkhu Ñāṇajīvako.
+8. Karma: The Ripening Fruit — Bhikkhu Ñāṇajīvako